RakhithJK/Tyrrrz-LightBulb-wiki/How-LightBulb-works.md

 ### Set your desired temperature and brightness settings

+LightBulb comes with default settings of 3900K / 80% for night time which will look fine on most monitors.
+That said, different monitors (and GPUs) have different color profiles, so you will really want to fine-tune this values to your liking.
+The same color configuration in LightBulb may look completely differently on different monitors.

 1. Open **Settings** and navigate to the first tab, **General settings**.

 ![general settings](https://i.imgur.com/sf0TrF4.png)